-How to identify the parameters of their job-search: their skills and interests, goals and methods
+- How to identify the parameters of their job-search: their skills, interests and motivations, goals and methods

-How to identify potential employers and possible employment opportunities, reviewing job ads
+- How to identify potential employers and possible employment opportunities, review and respond to job ads

-How to develop their networking and online resources, talking about themselves and asking questions, and understanding how to be "in the right place, at the right time" for the hiddeen job market
+- How to develop their networking and online resources, talking about themselves and asking questions, and being "in the right place, at the right time" for the opportunities that aren’t advertised

-Creating the elements of a CV and of a cover letter in a non-academic context: content, style, structure and purpose
+- Creating the elements of a CV and of a cover letter that respond to employers’ needs: their content, style, structure and purpose

-Prior to the workshop, participants will be asked to complete a job-search preparation document and to return it to the trainer for feedback.
+Prior to the workshop, participants will be asked to complete their individual profile inventory and to return it to the trainer for feedback.
 Details will be provided one month ahead of the workshop.

-In advance of the second day's activities, they will send their CV and cover letter to the trainer.
-On the second day of the workshop, participants will review their job-seeking strategy together, and receive personalized feedback on their CV and cover letter.
-They will then discuss and explore the ways in which they can develop their network, find out more about unknown or unexpected opportunities, and present themselves to potential employers.
+On the second day of the workshop, participants will review their application material.
 We will also review interview preparation: the questions that can be asked, the essential points to remember.
+Participants will then discuss and explore the ways in which they can develop their network, find out more about unknown or unexpected opportunities, better define their own professional goals, and present themselves to potential employers.

 Participants will also have access to supplementary advice material covering the subjects we discuss during the two days.

-UNIL Post-docs who have decided to leave the university environment, or who are seriously considering their options.
+UNIL Post-docs who have decided to seek alternatives to the academic career path, or who are seriously considering their options.